 - 2 bay leaves

-- Preheat oven to 375°F. Cut tomatoes in half.
-Arrange tomatoes and red pepper on a lined baking sheet and drizzle with olive oil.
+- Preheat oven to 375°.
+Cut tomatoes in half.
+Arrange tomatoes on a lined baking sheet, cut side up, and drizzle with olive oil.
 Sprinkle with salt and pepper.
-Cut the tip off your head of garlic and drizzle with olive oil.
-Wrap in aluminum foil.
-Roast tomatoes, pepper and garlic for 1 hour.
-Allow to cool slightly, then squeeze roasted garlic out of skins.

-- In a stockpot over medium heat, sauté onion with red pepper flakes until slightly browned.
-Add roasted tomatoes, peppers and garlic, broth, fresh basil, oregano, bay leaves and coconut milk and bring to a boil.
+- In a stockpot over medium-high, bloom red pepper flakes in olive oil or vegan butter for 1 minute, then add diced onion and sauté for 2-3 minutes, until translucent and fragrant.
+Add roasted tomatoes and roasted garlic paste, along with vegetable broth, fresh basil, oregano, and bay leaves.
+Bring to a gentle boil.
 Reduce heat to low and simmer, uncovered, for 20-30 minutes.